syenchuk/remark-abbr/README.md

 # @syenchuk/remark-abbr

-A tiny, ESM-only [remark](https://github.com/remarkjs/remark) plugin that brings Markdown abbreviations to the latest unified stack.
+A tiny, ESM-only [remark](https://github.com/remarkjs/remark) plugin that brings Markdown abbreviations to the latest [unified](https://unifiedjs.com/) stack.

-It reads definition paragraphs such as `*[HTML]: HyperText Markup Language` and rewrites every matching word into a semantic `<abbr>` element.
+It reads definitions such as `*[HTML]: HyperText Markup Language` and rewrites every matching word into a semantic HTML `<abbr>` element.

 ## Installation